ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

           <li>Copy signatures to additional signature path for use with email clients and apps besides Outlook: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others</li>
           <li>Create an email draft containing all available signatures in HTML and plain text for easy access in mail clients that do not have a signatures API</li>
           <li>High resolution images from DOCX templates</li>
+          <li>Remove the tagline added by the free and open source version at the end of signatures</li>
           <li>All components are digitally signed with an Extended Validation (EV) certificate for tamper protection and easy integration into locked-down environments.</li>
         </ul>
       </div>